Kotlin/dataframe/docs/StardustDocs/topics/pivot.md

 ```

 **Parameters:**
-* `inward` — if `true` generated columns are nested inside the original column, otherwise they will be top-level
+* `inward` — if `true` generated columns will be nested inside original column, otherwise they will be top-level
 * `pivotColumns` — columns with values for horizontal data grouping and generation of new columns
 * `indexColumns` — columns with values for vertical data grouping
 * `defaultValue` — value to fill mismatched pivot-index column pairs